Skip to content

 Mark laughed as the woman repeated to her daughter the difference between pretend and real.
 Most of the rest of the kids didn’t know who the mask represented, but a few of the older kids remarked on it and laughed about getting tricks or treats from the president.

-Right before eight o’clock, Mark pulled off his mask and put on an ear wire and pair of sunglasses, instead.
+Right before eight o’clock, Mark pulled off his mask and put on an ear wire and a pair of sunglasses instead.

 “See?” he said, standing next to Riff and another agent.
 “I blend right in.”

-The general consensus was that he didn’t, but most thought it was a reasonably funny gag.
-Matt had chosen to dress up as Superman, while June dressed up as Queen Elizabeth I. Sharon wore a white shirt and pants with straw leggings and a tall green hat shaped like leaves.
+The consensus was that he didn’t, but most thought it was a reasonably funny gag.
+Matt had dressed up as Superman, while June dressed up as Queen Elizabeth I. Sharon wore a white shirt and pants with straw leggings and a tall green hat shaped like leaves.

 “What is that?” asked Eddie with a giggle.